Occupational wellness is about finding personal satisfaction and enrichment in your everyday work.

 As an institution of higher education, lifelong learning is an integral part of VCU’s core values.
 As such, the university is committed to offering learning opportunities for employees to improve current job effectiveness, to prepare for career advancement, and to enhance personal career development.
 VCU expects all employees to participate in some form of career development on a regular and ongoing basis to sustain, enhance, and improve their skills and competencies.
-For more information, visit the HR Career Development intranet, https://insidehr.vcu.edu.
-Go to the "guidelines" tab, click on "career development," then "career development planning."
+Learn more about career development and learning opportunities at VCU.

 Volunteering at VCU

 The VCU Office of Community Engagement

 The VCU Office of Community Engagement states that community engagement is about partnerships between VCU and its communities that are working together and changing lives.
 To learn how you can get involved, click here for service opportunities.

 Massey Cancer Center